Cyb3r-Assassin/Phase_Blaster/README.md

 sudo ./Phase_Blaster.sh 0.0.0.0

+Alternative modes -d will perform just a host discovery.Very useful for importing results into nessus scans.
+User may go back at any time and perform a -ff which will perform an nmap aggressive scan against the discovered hosts file.
+My favourite option is the -df which perform a discovery and then follow up with an nmap aggressive scan while delivery a progress output.

 **About**
-ClassB_to_C.sh takes a class B range CID and converts it into class C and dumps the output into the folder ips for Phase_Blaster.
+Converting a class B range CID and converts it into class C and dumps the output into the folder ips for Phase_Blaster.
 This allows nmap to scan a broke down block of class B it could not previously handle in a systematic manner.

 **call phase_blaster as follows**

-./ClassB_to_C.sh 127.0.
+./Phase_Blaster.sh -bc 127.0.

 **Output**
 The results would look like